Package 'mirai'

 SSH Tunnelling

-Use of SSH tunnelling provides a convenient way to launch remote nodes without requiring the remote machine to be able to access the host.
+Use of SSH tunnelling provides a convenient way to launch remote daemons without requiring the remote machine to be able to access the host.
 Often firewall configurations or security policies may prevent opening a port to accept outside connections.

 In these cases SSH tunnelling offers a solution by creating a tunnel once the initial SSH connection is made.
-For simplicity, this SSH tunnelling implementation uses the same port on both the side of the host and that of the corresponding node.
+For simplicity, this SSH tunnelling implementation uses the same port on both the side of the host and that of the daemon.
 SSH key-based authentication must also already be in place.

 Tunnelling requires the hostname for the ‘host’ argument (or the ‘url’ argument to daemons if called directly in that context) to be either ‘127.0.0.1’ or ‘localhost’.
 This is as the tunnel is created between 127.0.0.1:port or equivalently localhost:port on each machine.
 The host listens to port on its machine and the remotes each dial into port on their own respective machines.